 Inhalation: Bath Salts are also heated and inhaled in rare cases.
 This method can cause additional risks.

-Effects of Bath Salts
+Effects Of Bath Salts

 Using Bath Salts can produce harmful effects physically and psychologically, such as: